geekdave/www.geekdave.io/src/pages/articles/2019-01-04---Observability-and-the-Trampoline/index.md

 Let's break down what's going on.
 First we register an "event handler" using `echo.on`.
 This means that whenever a signal is received from the HC-SR04, this function will get called.

 The first time an event is received, it's the sensor sending a value of "1" (or "high" as we learned in the previous code example).
-The meaning of the "high" signal is "hey, I just sent out a sound wave ping!"
-When the sensor receives the sound wave ping bounced back to itself, it sends another signal but this time with a value of "0" or "low".
+The meaning of the "high" signal is "hey, I just sent out the ping!"
+When the sensor receives the ping bounced back to itself, it sends another signal but this time with a value of "0" or "low".
 We can measure the time difference between when the first and second signal were received to figure out how much time it took the signal to bounce from the sensor to its target and back.

 We then divide this roundtrip time by 2 to get the one-way time, and then divide again by a magical constant that tells us how quickly sound moves through the air (assuming a certain temperature -- does altitude also make a difference?)